 \section{Abstract}

-Physical Unclonable Functions (PUFs) are hardware devices with the assumption of possessing inherent non-clonable physical randomness which leads to unique pairs of inputs and outputs that provide a secure fingerprint for cryptographic protocols like authentication.
-In the case of quantum PUFs (QPUFs), the input-output pairs consist of quantum states instead of classical bitstrings, offering advantages over classical PUFs (CPUFs) such as challenge reusability via public channels and non-reliance over any trusted party due to the no-cloning theorem.
-In recent literature, a generalized mathematical framework for studying QPUFs was developed, which paved the way for having QPUF models with provable security.
-It was proved that \emph{existential unforgeability} against Quantum Polynomial Time (QPT) adversaries cannot be achieved by any random unitary QPUF.
-Since measurements are non-unitary quantum processes, we define a QPUF based on random von Neumann measurements.
-We prove that such a QPUF is existentially unforgeable.
-Thus, we introduce the first model in existing literature that depicts such a high level of provable security.
-We also prove that the Quantum Phase Estimation (QPE) protocol applied on a Haar random unitary serves as an approximate implementation for this kind of QPUF as it approximates a von Neumann measurement on the eigenbasis of the unitary.
+Physical Unclonable Functions (PUFs) leverage inherent, non-clonable physical randomness to generate unique input-output pairs, serving as secure fingerprints for cryptographic protocols like authentication.
+Quantum PUFs (QPUFs) extend this concept by using quantum states as input-output pairs, offering advantages over classical PUFs, such as challenge reusability via public channels and eliminating the need for trusted parties due to the no-cloning theorem.
+Recent work introduced a generalized mathematical framework for QPUFs.
+It was shown that random unitary QPUFs cannot achieve existential unforgeability against Quantum Polynomial Time (QPT) adversaries.
+Security was possible only with additional uniform randomness.
+To avoid the cost of external randomness, we propose a novel measurement-based scheme.
+Here, the randomness naturally arises from quantum measurements.
+Additionally, we introduce a second model where the QPUF functions as a nonunitary quantum channel, which guarantees existential unforgeability.
+These are the first models in the literature to demonstrate a high level of provable security.
+Finally, we show that the Quantum Phase Estimation (QPE) protocol, applied to a Haar random unitary, serves as an approximate implementation of the second type of QPUF by approximating a von Neumann measurement on the unitary's eigenbasis.